Facing recession, Europe grasps for ways to limit damage

 The German government meanwhile agreed to make it easier for companies to put workers on shortened hours.
 The short-time work program is credited with limiting job losses during the Great Recession in 2009 and with speeding the rebound afterward, since companies kept their workers on and did not need to reassemble a trained factory workforce.
 The government is also considering tax relief for companies if their sales fall suddenly.

-The European Central Bank, which didn’t join the Federal Reserve in an emergency rate cut on March 3, is now expected to change course at a meeting of its 25-member governing council on Thursday.
-It could cut its deposit rate deeper into negative territory, to minus 0.6% from minus 0.5%, effectively pushing banks to lend more money.
+Analysts say the European Central Bank is likely to take stimulus steps at its policy meeting Thursday.
+Possibilibities include cutting its deposit rate benchmarkt deeper into negative territory, to minus 0.6% from minus 0.5%, effectively pushing banks to lend more money.

-The ECB could also raise its current program of bond purchases from 20 billion euros ($22 billion) a month to as much as 40 billion euros ($44 billion) a month and focus more on bonds issued by companies, which would directly try to lower borrowing costs for the private sector.
+The ECB could also raise its current program of bond purchases from 20 billion euros ($22 billion) a month to as much as 40 billion euros ($44 billion) a month and focus more on bonds issued by companies, which would aim at lowering borrowing costs for the private sector.
 The central bank could also issue more cheap, long-term credit to banks on the condition the money is loaned to businesses.

 Yet all this can only “limit the damage to demand,” said Schmieding.
 He estimates that the eurozone economy could shrink 0.4% in the first quarter and 0.5% in the second, putting it in recession.
 A rebound in the second half would still leave the economy slightly smaller for the year.